THE APPLICATION PORTAL IS OPEN THROUGH FEBRUARY 15, 2021.

 Applying to the Microbial Friends & Foes REU program is a two step process.
-It requires: (i) submitting an application package (all done through this page), and (ii) requesting one letter of recommendation to be submitted on your behalf.
-Acceptance notifications will be issued by March 30, 2020.
-The program runs from June 8 to August 14, 2020.
+It requires: (i) submitting an application package (all done through this page), and (ii) requesting one letter of recommendation to be submitted on your behalf by March 1.
+Acceptance notifications will be issued by March 30, 2021.
+The program runs from June 7 to August 13, 2021.
 Current Cornell students interested in summer research: please consider CIHMID’s Undergraduate Research Experience, Cornell’s sister program to the REU.

-*All accepted applicants must be available to participate in the entirety of the MFF REU program from June 8, 2020 to August 14, 2020, and MUST be an undergraduate at the time they attend.*
+*Accepted applicants must be available to participate in the entirety of the MFF REU program from June 7, 2021 to August 13, 2021, and MUST be an undergraduate at the time they attend (graduating seniors are inelgible).

 1. Assemble the following items, and information: